 Tali bring things to life, literally and figuratively from founding an IoT startup that balances screen time on all platforms, to saving the lives of a dying child and founding a nonprofit that promotes CPR education.
 She is an entrepreneur, engineer, writer, and a thought leader on the topic of balancing screen time and technology.
 She is the co-founder of Wible, a powerful vlogging tool that enables social media experience for creators and for anyone that wants to share their project's journey with the world.
 Prior to Wible, Tali founded and served as the CEO of Screen.
 An IoT startfup in the consumer electronic space, with the mission to help families strike a healthy balance with their electronic devices.
 Tali lives in NY with her family and was covered in the Huffington Post on how to build a successful business & grow a family at the same time.
 You can find Tali's articles on Thrive covering different angles of screen addiction and technology.

 YJP's Spotlight on Women is our signature female-focused event.
 In each iteration of this series, our esteemed group of cross-industry speakers and moderators are all women.
 Get ready for an evening of dinner, drinks, and stimulating conversation about women's workplace issues and industry-specific issues alike.
-Several of our industries will be represented, including Media, Finance, Real Estate, Marketing, and VC.
+Several of our industries will be represented, including Media, Investing, Real Estate, Fashion & Beauty, and more!

 Interested in speaking?
 Please contact email@example.com